FariasMi/library/README.md

 - Javascript
 - Local Storage Manipulation

-You can see the finish project [here](https://fariasmi.github.io/library/)
+You can see the finished project [here](https://fariasmi.github.io/library/)